amauryq/amauryq/README.md

 I have a degree in Mathematical Cybernetics from the University of Havana, and I love automation.

-🔭 I’m currently working as Site Reliability Engineer (SRE) at Ultimate Kronos Group (UKG), one of the indisputable leaders in HCM industry.
+🔭 I’m currently working as Staff Site Reliability Engineer at [Cribl](https://cribl.io/), the Data Engine for IT and Security.